 A couple years ago, an expectant mother asked the natives in the The Ville (One Samoana’s social network at the time) to suggest Samoan names for her new baby girl.

 The discussion received a handful of genuine attempts to be helpful, but the other 5 pages of replies were full of so much stupidity I swear…

 The suggestions ranged from ‘Sasa’e‘ meaning ‘East’ (as in the direction) to ‘Kekepovi‘ meaning ‘beef buns’ to ‘Tolopo‘, which means ‘postpone’, because “I think her delivery date has been delay while she is searching for a name,” said JJW… to several un-repeatable words, and one funny lady even offered ‘Megatron‘.

-Yes, our village has its fair share of
+Yes, our lovely virtual One Samoana village had its fair share of

 The Samoan culture is so rich, though, our traditional names so full of meaning that I can understand (a little bit) why many of us would be reluctant to share them.